 Patreon is a crowd-funding platform that allows people to directly support creators they believe in through monthly financial pledges.
 Whether you’re a professional content creator or an aspiring writer, photographer, videographer, comedian, or musician- Patreon is an incredible platform to build an engaged audience and make money while doing it!

-I started my Patreon Page in order to help fund the production of a travel documentary I filmed the summer of 2018 in Central America called “The Giving Journey.”
+I started my Patreon Page in order to help fund the production of a travel documentary series exploring ecotourism and volunteer tourism I filmed the summer of 2018 in Central America called “The Giving Journey.”
 I was able to pay for the majority of my camera equipment and other production expenses for the documentary thanks to my incredible Patrons!
-Some of them have even stuck around to support me while I edit and complete the documentary.

 Now, I use my Patreon account more generally to build a community that supports my adventure travel, van life, off-grid living and farmsteading content.